programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 Although these will provide everything you need, you may prefer to download a more advanced editor, such as [**Notepad++**](https://notepad-plus-plus.org/download/) or [**Atom**](https://atom.io/).
 These free editors maintain the plain-text format of your data while providing you with different colour schemes (such as green-on-black or brown-on-beige) as well the ability to collapse (hide) sections or easily comment-out (temporarily disable) sections of your code.

+When you become more comfortable with XML and XSL, and are ready to tackle more complicated transformations, you may want to consider using a dedicated XML editor, such as [***OxygenXML***](https://www.oxygenxml.com/).

 ### Transformers